Fix Bluetooth Peripheral Device Driver Error on Windows

 When automatic search fails, go to your laptop manufacturer’s website.
 Search for your exact model (Dell XPS 15 9530, Lenovo ThinkPad T14 Gen 4, etc.) and download the latest Bluetooth driver package.
 Run the installer and restart.

-For Intel adapters specifically, the Intel Driver & Support Assistant tool auto-detects your hardware and installs the correct driver version.
-We found it more reliable than Windows Update for Intel Bluetooth chips.
+For Intel adapters specifically, according to Intel’s Driver & Support Assistant page, the tool auto-detects your hardware and installs the correct driver version.
+For Intel Bluetooth chips, the Intel tool keeps the driver source tied to Intel instead of a generic Windows search.
 If you’re also looking for a dedicated adapter, our best Bluetooth adapter for PC roundup covers the top options.

 If you’re dealing with Bluetooth issues on your Android phone at the same time, the device itself may be the problem.